appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 #### Step 3: Upload SAML Metadata to Appcircle

-Now, upload the SAML metadata file and X509 Certificate to Appcircle and finalize the configuration:
+Now, upload the SAML metadata file to Appcircle and finalize the configuration:

 1. Navigate to the **Set up SAML SSO Provider** screen in Appcircle, which you accessed during the SSO setup in the "General Configuration Steps."
-2. Upload the downloaded SAML metadata file and X509 Certificate to Appcircle.
+2. Upload the downloaded SAML metadata file to Appcircle.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/sso-saml1.png" />